 - modern synthetic materials

-When it comes to the cost of house cladding, PVCu can be one of the cheapest options when compared to other materials, although it should be noted that some of the top-quality versions may cost no less than timber.
+PVCu house cladding is often one of the cheapest options when compared to other materials, although it should be noted that some of the top-quality versions may cost no less than timber.

 PVCu cladding comes in white, coloured and timber effect versions and is made from cellular PVC using a process that creates two layers.
 The outer skin contains UV-resistant titanium-dioxide — meaning that good quality PVC is long lasting and requires minimal maintenance.